 …We know that newspapers made a mistake and devalued their product by giving it away for free on the Internet.
 Some rebuilding could begin by removing these reader forums and restoring journalism’s dignity.

-As one of the one hundred-plus commenters on Bailey’s piece noted: In a column in which Bailey bemoans the anonymity of— and unverified information peddled by— online commenters, he also includes a possibly “apocryphal” story of an unnamed “reporter” and references “a blog that has apparently gained a reputation as an ‘authoritative source’” but never names the blog…Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+As one of the one hundred-plus commenters on Bailey’s piece noted: In a column in which Bailey bemoans the anonymity of— and unverified information peddled by— online commenters, he also includes a possibly “apocryphal” story of an unnamed “reporter” and references “a blog that has apparently gained a reputation as an ‘authoritative source’” but never names the blog…Liz Cox Barrett is a writer at CJR.